 - Basquash! is about basketball.
 In 30-foot tall giant robots!
 It also may be about the jiggle factor.

 - Battle Club is about wrestling.
 Its also by the same gentleman who wrote Ikki Tousen, so if know anything about that, you probably already have a good idea about what is in this manga.

 - Battle Spirits is a card game by Bandai, which spawned several anime series.
-It did get a limited run in English but Bandai's lack of advertising, and the failure to even bother giving stores the cards to sale led it to be a wasted effort and discontinued in English after only the first set.
-It's still going strong in Japan though.
+It did get a limited run in English but Bandai's lack of advertising, and the failure to even bother giving stores the cards to sell led to it being a wasted effort and discontinued in English after only the first set.
+It's still going strong in Japan, though.

 - Beach Stars: Is about beach volleyball

 - Big Windup - Baseball anime about probably the wimpiest pitcher in history.